Our Story

 Treasurer

-Stephen Mullins is married with two adult children and one grandchild.
+Stephen Mullins is married with two adult children and two grandchildren.
 He is experienced in small business, operating and managing community post offices and has held managerial positions in banking, superannuation and financial planning.
 Stephen has been a Board member of the Caroline Chisholm Society since 2015.

 Kristen Sikora